 The best thing about Victim Support is the friendliness.
 They have been so understanding, without making me feel guilty or stupid.
 They’ve been there whenever I needed them and made me feel so at ease.

-David wanted to regain a sense of control in his life.
-He asked his local Victim Support office if he could stage a fundraising dancing evening for them, which we helped him with.
+David wanted to regain a sense of control in his life, and worked with his local Victim Support office to stage a fundraising dancing evening.

 Share your story